9 FAM 504

 (3) (U) Paying Processing Fee at Post: For cases processed through the NVC, this fee will normally be collected during initial processing by NVC.
-Posts will collect the visa processing fee only for those cases in which the petition is filed at post or in which the visa file otherwise indicates that the fee has not yet been collected.
+Consular sections will collect the visa processing fee only for those cases in which the petition is filed at post or in which the visa file otherwise indicates that the fee has not yet been collected.
 In cases where the applicant has completed and submitted Form DS-260, once the medical forms and other documents have been placed in logical order or are uploaded and accessible in eDP Web Post, the applicant must proceed to the cashier and pay the processing fee.
 The applicant must pay before the interview.
 In situations described in 9 FAM 504.6-5(B), the cashier must not collect a new processing fee.
 After the fee has been paid, the document checker must give the completed file to you to interview the applicant.
 The document checker should not print out the online IV application report associated with the submitted Form DS-260 or any other documents accessible in eDP.

 f.
-(U) Interview: Decisions to issue or refuse an immigrant visa application must be based on a personal interview, during which you must ensure that all required documentation has been provided, that there is a legal basis for the applicant to immigrate, and that there are no ineligibilities that would affect visa issuance.
+(U) Interview: Decisions to issue or refuse an IV application must be based on a personal interview, during which you must ensure that all required documentation has been provided, that there is a legal basis for the applicant to immigrate, and that there are no ineligibilities that would affect visa issuance.

 (1) (U) You must make every effort to conduct visa interviews fairly and professionally.
 Any semblance of aggressive cross-examination, assumption of bad faith, or entrapment must be avoided.
 Applicants should be given sufficient time to answer questions without interruption.
 In cases where the determinations are difficult to make or which are or may become the subject of controversy, you must make a thorough and carefully written record of the interview so that the basis for the final action can be fully documented.
 See 9 FAM 504.11.